-The planned asset allocation is that 90% of the investments of the Sub-fund are aligned with the E/S characteristics.
+The planned asset allocation is that 80% of the investments of the Sub-fund are aligned with the E/S characteristics.
 At least 20% of the investments of the Sub-Fund are sustainable investments.
 These sustainable investments contribute for example with part of their revenues to a sustainable objective, finance sustainable projects (such as green, social or sustainable bonds) or operate in a sustainable manner.
 These investments do not significantly harm other sustainable objectives.
-10% of the investments of the Sub-fund is estimated to be in the category 'other' and not used to promote E/S characteristics.
-These investments are mostly in cash, cash equivalents, derivatives used for efficient portfolio management techniques and UCI's and UCITS that do not promote environmental or social characteristics and that do not have a sustainable investment objective.
+20% of the investments of the Sub-fund is estimated to be in the category 'other' and not used to promote E/S characteristics.
+These investments are mostly in cash, cash equivalents, derivatives used for efficient portfolio management techniques and UCI's and UCITS that do not promote and that do not have a sustainable investment objective.
+Investment funds managed by a party affiliated to the Management Company that promote environmental and social characteristics similar to the characteristics promoted by this Sub-Fund are considered to be aligned with environmental and social characteristics.